oat-sa/taohub-developer-guide/Developer Guide 3.4/Installation/ubuntu-and-debian.md

 ```

 ## Configure Apache
-Using the editor of your choice, you will need to configure the ServerName as well as the directory you are installing in.
-If you are using virtual hosts, you will need to follow the Apache instructions which can be found [here](https://httpd.apache.org/docs/2.4/vhosts/examples.html).
+Using the editor of your choice, you will need to configure the ServerName, a Virtual Host, as well as the directory you are installing in.
+If you are using multiple virtual hosts, the Apache instructions can be found [here](https://httpd.apache.org/docs/2.4/vhosts/examples.html).

 ```bash
 sudo nano /etc/apache2/apache2.conf